Guest Writer for Wake Up World

 About the author:

-Melissa Joy has a Bachelor’s Degree in Psychology from the University of California at Santa Barbara.
-She completed graduate studies at Pepperdine University’s Graziado School of Business and Management.
-She has been teaching Matrix Energetics life transformational seminars around the globe since 2008.
-She is also the founder and instructor of the ‘M-Joy Of Being’ seminar series, a unifying movement in consciousness dedicated to exploring and expanding heart-centered awareness and practical personal empowerment for women.
+Melissa has been teaching popular life-transformational Matrix Energetics® seminars around the globe since 2008.
+She is the founder and instructor of the “M-Joy” seminar series, a unifying movement in consciousness dedicated to exploring and expanding heart-centered awareness and practical personal empowerment for everyone.
+Prior to creating a career she loves, she spent almost fifteen years as an executive in the pharmaceutical industry.